carsonetb/carsonetb/README.md

 Hi, I'm Carson Bates, I like programming and making games in Godot.
+I am currently a Freshman in high school.
 I only ask questions in internet searchable forums, and so should you.

 My game team won the Best In Show at a competition called OGPC in all three of our middle school years.
 You can check out our website at [https://epimetheus.games](https://epimetheusgames.github.io/).